In 2021, tuition for full-time Trocaire College students was $18,340 a year.

-Trocaire College is a private, nonprofit institution, so it has the same tuition for residents of New York as it does for residents from other states.
+Trocaire College is a private, nonprofit institution, so it has the same tuition for students from New York as it does for students who live in other states.

 International students without financial need may be eligible for merit-based institutional scholarships.